-Located 2 miles southwest of Durango, Colorado, Lake Nighthorse welcomes visitors to enjoy a picnic, swim in the lake, take a boat ride, and fish.
-It’s one of Colorado’s newest manmade lakes to open to the public, decades in the making.
-It first welcomed water enthusiasts on April 1, 2018.
+Located 2 miles southwest of Durango, Colorado, Lake Nighthorse is a great place to enjoy a picnic, swim, take a boat ride, and fish.
+One of Colorado’s newest man-made lakes to open to the public, decades in the making, it first welcomed water enthusiasts on April 1, 2018.

 Recreation is only allowed in developed areas, as the park is set on sacred land.
-A set of rules have also been set in place.
-One of which is allowing dogs to enter but kept on a leash, no alcohol inside the premises, no glass containers, and no campfire or any type of fire.
-Drones are also not allowed unless they secure an authorization from the Bureau of Reclamation.
+Dogs are allowed, on a leash, meanwhile, alcohol, glass containers, and campfires are not permitted.
+Drones are also not allowed unless you secure authorization from the Bureau of Reclamation.

-Boating: – Boats will be inspected at the boat ramp for aquatic nuisance species.
-Kayaks, paddle boards and canoes are available for rent at Lake Nighthorse through 4Corners River Sports.
+Boating: Motor boats will be inspected at the boat ramp for aquatic nuisance species.
+Kayaks, paddleboards, and canoes are available for rent through 4Corners River Sports.
 There are designated times for wakeless-only recreation.

 Fishing: Fishing is permitted and anglers can use all traditional bait types, so live worms are okay.
 Anglers need a valid fishing license required for those 16+ and cannot fish from the boat ramp.
 The lake has been stocked with kokanee salmon, brown trout, and rainbow trout.

-- Bag limit is 4 trout per day and 8 in possession (no size limit restrictions)
+- The bag limit is 4 trout per day and 8 in possession (no size limit restrictions)

 - Kokanee Salmon limit is 10 per day and 10 in possession.
 Snagging is not permitted in the fall.

 - Fish entrails go in the trash, not the lake.

 Hiking: Visitors can walk around certain parts of the lake.